 There’s also plenty of expedient information available on Stack Overflow that can help you with solving not-so-common problems such as how to read from a REST API or writing to a SOAP WebService with Spring Batch:

-Finally, there’s an admin user interface by the Spring creators themselves that allows you to manage Spring Batch jobs:
+Finally, as part of Spring Cloud Data Flow there’s a dashboard by the Spring creators themselves that allows you to manage Spring Batch jobs: